 The station concept is unique in several ways.
-Situated on a small exposed rock surface completely surrounded by snow, the station will have a hybrid design exploiting maximally this 'island' effect.
+Situated on a small exposed rock surface completely surrounded by snow, the station will have a hybrid design that exploits this 'island' effect to the maximum extent.
 The main building will be anchored on the snow-free granitic ridge, while the garage/storage building will be constructed under the adjacent snow surface.